 In review, the LA Times (Los Angeles Times) uses moderately emotionally loaded headlines such as this “Outgoing White House Chief of Staff John F. Kelly defends his rocky tenure” and “Engaging with the world doesn’t make Americans ‘suckers’” The wording within articles also tends to lean left as evidenced by this quote from an editorial “Congress needs to focus not only on how amateurishly Trump executes foreign policy but the clear shortcomings of the policy itself.”

-Editorially, the LA Times has endorsed Democratic Presidential Candidates in the last three elections and during 2016 General Election the LA Times stated that “Hillary Clinton would make a sober, smart and pragmatic president.
+Editorially, the LA Times has endorsed Democratic Presidential Candidates in the last three elections and during the 2016 General Election the LA Times stated that “Hillary Clinton would make a sober, smart and pragmatic president.
 Donald Trump would be a catastrophe.”

 Overall, we rate the LA Times, Left-Center Biased based on editorial positions that favor the left and High for factual reporting due to a clean fact check record.
 (5/18/2016) Updated (M. Huitsing 11/21/2019)